Rerooting multi-type branching trees: the infinite spine case: Abstract

 \section{Abstract}

 We prove local convergence results of rerooted conditioned multi-type Galton--Watson trees.
-The limit objects are multitype variants of the random sin-tree constructed by Aldous (1991), and differ according to which types recur infinitely often along the backwards growing spine.
-We apply our results to prove quenched local convergence of conditioned Boltzmann planar maps, sharpening a local convergence theorem by Stephenson~(2018).
+The limit objects are multitype variants of the random sin-tree constructed by Aldous (1991), and differ according to which types recur infinitely often along the backwards growing spine. \keywords{Multi-type Galton--Watson trees \and fringe distributions \and local convergence}